By R. Michel Lankford

 How Do I Grow and Love?

 None of us are born living in this kind of love.
 It is not natural to the human being to be so unselfish, generous or forgiving, etc. It's a supernatural work of what I call C.W.O.G. it's a Cooperative Work of Grace.
 What that means is that in most cases, there is a part of our growth and development in Christ that God must do within us because we cannot do it for ourselves, but there is also various places where God will not do certain things or portions of His work within us unless we first "cooperate" with Him.
 That's how a relationship with God works.
-So what's the Cooperative work of love that we have to do?
+So what's the Cooperative work of love that we have to do?1.
+We must be born again and submit to Jesus Christ as Lord and Savior (John 3:3

 2. We must recognize and appreciate what God's high standard for love is, and that we need God to produce His kind of love in us.
 That is my Part